gyGil/gyGil.github.io/_posts/2017-10-02-Dog-Breed-Classifier.md

 CNN: VGG-16    |  1 (133 units)     |          O         | 39.95%
 CNN: VGG-19    |  2 (50, 133 units) |          O         | 72.24%

+As you see, we can improve accuracy and reduce the training time a lot with Transfer Learning.
+Also VGG-19 has the better result than VGG-16 with 2 dense layers.
+VGG-19 has more stacked layers with more filters.
+It means it has more representation power than VGG-16 normally.
+Which means it can have better accuracy too.
+However, when we train more stacked CNN from scratch, it spends more memory, computation power, and time.
+Also, we can figure out that we put 2 dense layers at the end of model, it leads to better accuracy than 1 dense layer.

 ## Outcome

 ```python